This post may contain affiliate links. See our affiliate disclosure for more.

 How to get started as a freelance writer

 So, now you can fully answer the question, “what is a freelance writer?” and you have decided to pursue it.
-How do you start?
+How do you become a freelance writer?
 Whether you are a beginner or an experienced professional, the process for starting out freelancing is pretty similar.

 1. Develop a portfolio.
 You’ll need to showcase samples of your writing or create a freelance writing resume in order to persuade clients to hire you.
 If you don’t have professional samples, it is probably better to write spec pieces than to show student work.